UniversalRobots/Universal_Robots_Client_Library/README.md

 ## Requirements
  * The library requires an implementation of **POSIX threads** such as the `pthread` library
+ * Socket communication is currently based on Linux sockets.
+Thus, this library will require Linux for building and using.
  * The [master](https://github.com/UniversalRobots/Universal_Robots_Client_Library/tree/master)
    branch of this repository requires a C++17-compatible compiler.
 For building this library without a C++17-requirement, please use the